-We’re headed into the middle of January and according to statistics, most of those who’ve made goals for 2021 have already failed.
+We’re halfway through January and according to statistics, most people who set goals for 2021 have already failed.
 Yikes!
-But, we get it:

-For most of us, a new year means a fresh start, and we try to capitalize on that by setting New Year’s resolutions, often in the form of goals like “Lose weight.” or “Spend more time with family and friends.” or “Read through the entire Bible this year.”
+A new year means a fresh start and most of us try to capitalize by setting New Year’s resolutions, often in the form of goals like “Lose weight.” or “Spend more time with family and friends.” or “Read through the entire Bible this year.”

-Setting goals for the new year is common...
-Unfortunately failure to follow through on those goals is just as common.
-So, if you’re like the majority of people- and you’ve already hit your mid-January slump: Let me suggest that this new year, you resolve to NOT set goals.
-Instead, build systems that move you towards your values.
+While setting goals for the new year is common, so is our failure to follow through on them.
+So if you’re like the majority of people and you’ve already hit your mid-January slump, let me suggest a different approach.
+This new year, don’t set goals.
+Instead, build systems.
 I promise you’ll get better results.

-First of all, this difference between “goals and systems” is well explained by James Clear in his book, Atomic Habits he says, “I began to realize that my results had very little to do with the goals I set and nearly everything to do with the systems I followed.
+The difference between goals and systems is well explained by James Clear in his book, Atomic Habits.
+He writes, “I began to realize that my results had very little to do with the goals I set and nearly everything to do with the systems I followed.
 Goals are about the results you want to achieve.
 Systems are about the processes that lead to those results.
 If you want better results, then forget about setting goals.
 Focus on your system instead.”

 How Systems Work

 A system, on the other hand, means you can start achieving immediately.
-It is something you do on a regular basis that increases your odds of success in the long run.
-Systems are for winners because every day you live by your system, is a success!
+It’s something you do on a regular basis that increases your odds of success in the long run.
+Systems are for winners because every day you live by your system is a success!

 Take the example of reading the Bible.
 Let’s say that instead of setting a goal to read through the entire Bible in a year, you decide to create a system to start each day by reading 4 chapters of the Bible.